august95/Epiano/README.md

-# Epiano
 EPiano created by 6 students on a VHDL course at University of Souteastern-Norway